NFA/multiline/README.rst

 Overview
 ========
-This module provides a simple interface for communicating to a WTW_ &reg; MultiLine portable meter.
+This module provides a simple interface for communicating to a WTW_® MultiLine portable meter.
 It uses pySerial_ to communicate over the serial connection.
 This module was created using a MultiLineIDS 3630 device for testing, however it is likely that it will work with the other MultiLineIDS devices as well as the inoLab